ktwillcode/ktwillcode/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on AI Agents and their eval @iterateai
+- 🔭 I’m currently working on AI Agents and their eval @Iterate-ai
 - 🌱 I’m currently learning so many things in AI.
 - ❤️ Love to host tournaments for Agents reasoning.
 - 👯 I’m looking to collaborate on LLMs, Agents, and other GenAI stuff.